 But when the range includes a transition to a second century, then all numbers must be used.

-Use the apostrophe only to indicate possession or when using contractions:
+Use the apostrophe only to indicate possession, when using contractions, and to enhance clarity with single-letter references:

 - Wide lapels were popular during the 1950s.